Ante-1/mein-kochbuch/README.md

 - think about how to create a form and how to update
 - so that you can create and add ingeredients to a recipe
 - when to save ingredients (save button?)
+- show ingredients instead of first 100 chars of instruction in index page for each recipe

 ## start developing